illinois-or-research-analytics/SASCA-ReS/README.md

 fitness_value_min=<INT> ; minimum fitness value (inclusive)
 fitness_value_max=<INT> ; maximum fitness value (inclusive)
-neighborhood_sample=<INT> ; maximum number of nodes to sample from each neighborhood
+neighborhood_sample=<INT> ; maximum number of nodes to sample from each neighborhood in_degree_threshold=<INT> ; used for non-random generator selection.
+Selects the top <INT> percentile nodes by in-degree value fitness_threshold=<INT> ; used for non-random generator selection.
+Selects the top <INT> percentile nodes by fitness value recency_threshold=<INT> ; used for non-random generator selection.
+Selects only from the past <INT> years non_random_generator_probability=<DOUBLE> ; used for non-random generator selection.
+0.9 for 90% of the nodes picking non-random generators

 [General]